BY-LAWS OF THE ASIAN AMERICAN JOURNALISTS ASSOCIATION

 A call for nominations and notice of an election may be made as soon as the national officer tenders a resignation in writing, and must be made by no later than 60 days after the resignation effectiveness date.
 The election shall be held at the next scheduled general membership meeting or by mail as soon as reasonably possible.

-If no candidates come forward, the Governing Board may appoint a new officer after nomination period of at least 14 days has expired.
+If no candidates come forward, the Governing Board may appoint a new officer after the 60- day nomination period has expired.

 If there is less than six months remaining in the term, the Governing Board may appoint a new officer.

-In the event that the secretary is a candidate for national office, the ranking vice president shall become the elections officer for that election.
+In the event that the secretary is a candidate for national office, the senior officer shall become the elections officer for that election.

 Section 10.
 TREASURER.
 The treasurer shall keep and maintain, or cause to be kept and maintained in accordance with generally accepted accounting principles, adequate and correct accounts of the properties and business transactions of the corporation, including accounts of its assets, liabilities, receipts, disbursements, gains, losses, capital and earnings.
 The books of accounts shall be at all times open to inspection by any Governing Board member.